shiningrain/DREAM/README.md

 ```

 The `-tn` can assign the search strategies (i.e., greedy, bayesian, hyperband) in AutoKeras, and `-op` assigns the initial model architecture as the beginning of the search.
-Due to the inevitable random variables in the search strategies, we cannot guarantee that the search results are completely consistent with our experimental results, but this random factor will not affect the effectiveness of DREAM in repairing bugs.
+Due to the inevitable random variables in the search strategies, we cannot guarantee that the search results are completely consistent with our experimental results, but this random factor will not affect the effectiveness of DREAM in searching models.